Paul Goldschmidt Player Props: Cardinals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff ranks 24th in the league with a collective 8.3 strikeouts per nine innings.
+- The 8.3 strikeouts per nine innings compiled by the Dodgers pitching staff ranks 24th in MLB.

-- The Dodgers' 4.72 team ERA ranks 23rd across all league pitching staffs.
+- The Dodgers have a 4.72 team ERA that ranks 23rd across all league pitching staffs.

-- The Dodgers rank 17th in baseball in home runs surrendered (30 total, 1.2 per game).
+- Dodgers pitchers combine to surrender 30 total home runs at a rate of 1.2 per game (to rank 17th in baseball).

-- May gets the start for the Dodgers, his sixth of the season.
-He is 2-1 with a 3.07 ERA and 19 strikeouts through 29 1/3 innings pitched.
+- Kershaw gets the start for the Dodgers, his sixth of the season.
+He is 4-1 with a 2.32 ERA and 32 strikeouts through 31 2/3 innings pitched.

-- In his most recent appearance on Saturday, the righty threw 5 1/3 innings against the Chicago Cubs, allowing two earned runs while surrendering two hits.
+- His most recent time out was on Sunday against the Chicago Cubs, when the left-hander threw six innings, surrendering one earned run while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.